Crypto Lending Explained 2021

 Compound ($621,2 mln of total value locked)

-Compound is an algorithmic money-market protocol on Ethereum that allows you to borrow or lend funds and earn interest for providing liquidity.
+Compound is an algorithmic money-market protocol on Ethereum that allows users to borrow or lend funds and earn interest for providing liquidity.
 Rates adjust automatically based on supply and demand.

 Just like in the Aave case, supplied asset balances are represented by ERC20-minted tokens, but on top of Compound, they’re called cTokens.
 Now, imagine you’ve accelerated a certain amount of cTokens on your account after lending funds, now you can borrow up to 50-75% of their cTokens’ value, depending on the quality of the underlying asset